JoelTEB/GreenDOS/README.md

 # Information
-GreenDOS is a virtual OS writen in MS-DOS Batch...
-Does not sound impressive but I am new to this stuff.
+GreenDOS was a virtual OS writen in MS-DOS Batch...
+But is now a bootable OS fit with a disk image!
 I am new to this (DOT)MD junk so this probably looks like something someone new to this (DOT)MD junk would do...
 > I have realised this is just Markdown and I am epic at Markdown!
 >> time to make this site look EPIC!!!